PROPERTY TAX INFORMATION

 - The city hall will be closed in observance of both the Christmas and New Years Holidays,

-- Residents wishing to make payments during observed holidays while the city hall is closed may use either the outside drop box or the drop box inside the City Hall office vestibule.
+- Residents wishing to make payments during city observed holidays, while the city hall is closed, may use either the city’s outside drop box or the black drop box, inside the City Hall office vestibule.

-- Payments in the Official City Drop Boxes before 8:00 a.m. on the first business day the City Hall resumes business hours following December 31st are posted as paid on December 31st for income tax purposes,
+- Payments in the Official City Drop Boxes before 8:00 a.m. on the first business day the City Hall resumes business hours following December 31st will be recognized as paid on December 31st for federal income tax purposes,

 IN PERSON - TREASURER'S OFFICE AT CITY HALL